entice/entice/server.md

 - goal            // position that the char is moving towards
   - x
   - y
+- plane           // the id of the plane the player is on (see pathing maps)
 - movetype        // the type of movement (client-responsibility)
 - speed           // the speed (client-resposibilty)
 ```